xhika/Create-A-Vhost/README.md

 # Create-A-Vhost!
- Simple script that will deploy a virtual host on ubuntu
+Simple script that will download installation and run configurations for a virtual host on Ubuntu.

 ## Instructions
 Start of with adding a new A record for the host at your host provider.
 SSH into your server (ubuntu)

 Tested on Ubuntu 20.04, Digital Ocean (Droplet) & AWS (Ec2)